SatelliteWP/rocket-nginx/README.md

 **<a name='faq_benchmark'>Do you have any benchmark about the project ?</a>**

 No. People love benchmark as much as they hate them.
-All benchmark have people claiming that X or Y or Z should have had another value to improve the outcome.
-In this specific project, the benchmark would depend on how many plugins you have that are affecting the page (even if the output is in cache).
+All benchmarks have people claiming that X or Y or Z could have been done to improve the outcome.
+In this project, the benchmark would depend on how many plugins you have that are affecting the page even if the output is in cache (e.g. WP-Rocket executes PHP even when a file is in cache).
 What we can say though is that you will go from **NGINX &#8594; PHP-FPM &#8594; PHP &#8594; Static file** to **NGINX &#8594; Static file**.
-In other words you are serving the static file directly from NGINX instead of passing the request to FPM that will need to call PHP (from WP-Rocket... at least) before serving the static file.
+In other words, you are serving the static file directly from NGINX instead of passing the request to FPM then to PHP (for WP-Rocket... at least) before serving the static file.

 ## <a name='license'>License</a>
 Released under the [GPL](http://www.gnu.org/licenses/gpl.html).
 See the link for details.